Skip to main content

 /v1/configGETCloud + LocalRetrieve the synced agentmark.json project configuration plus the current commit SHA

-/v1/datasetsGETCloud + LocalList datasets with per-dataset metadata (row_count, created_at), case-insensitive ?name= substring filter, and canonical { data, pagination } envelope
+/v1/datasetsGETCloud + LocalList datasets with per-dataset metadata (row_count, created_at), an exact-match ?name= filter on the leaf name (case-sensitive), and canonical { data, pagination } envelope

 /v1/datasets/{datasetName}/rowsPOSTCloud + LocalAppend a canonical dataset row with input, expected_output, and metadata